the-montessori-woodshop/the-montessori-woodshop/packages/woodshop-dashboard/README.md

 If you don't already have an account, then [create a Cloudflare account here](https://dash.cloudflare.com/sign-up/pages) and after verifying your email address with Cloudflare, go to your dashboard and follow the [Cloudflare Pages deployment guide](https://developers.cloudflare.com/pages/framework-guides/deploy-anything).

 Configure the "Build command" should be set to `npm run build`, and the "Build output directory" should be set to `public`.

+## Learnings

+- Co-locating the Layout and the index routes together makes it easier to visualize